Skip to Content Facebook Feature Image

 Mourners grieve Fethullah Gülen, a Turkish spiritual leader who died in US

-Under a heavy police presence, thousands of people filled a small stadium in North New Jersey for a prayer service, which was conducted largely in Turkish, with Islamic prayers and readings from the Quran.
+Under a heavy police presence, family, friends and followers filled a small stadium in northern New Jersey for a prayer service, which was conducted largely in Turkish, with Islamic prayers and readings in Arabic from the Quran.

 Organizers said a brother and a sister were in attendance.
 Another brother is imprisoned in Turkey.

-No memorial services are expected to take place in Turkey.
-Publicly mourning, glorifying or otherwise sympathizing with Gülen may lead to imprisonment on charges of promoting and supporting terrorism.
+No memorial services are expected to take place in Turkey, as publicly mourning, glorifying or otherwise sympathizing with Gülen there may lead to imprisonment on charges of promoting and supporting terrorism.

 His philosophy blended Sufism — a mystical form of Islam — with staunch advocacy of democracy, education, science and interfaith dialogue.
 His acolytes built a loosely affiliated global network of charitable foundations, professional associations, businesses and schools in more than 100 countries, including 150 taxpayer-funded charter schools throughout the United States.